 We capitalized pre-launch inventory costs associated with its products prior to regulatory approval when, based on management judgement, future commercialization was considered probable and future economic benefit was expected to be realized.
 We assess the regulatory approval process and where the product stands in relation to that approval process including any known constraints or impediments to approval.
-Pre-launch inventory costs associated with products that have not yet received regulatory approval are capitalized if there is probable future commercial use and future economic benefit are not considered probable, then costs associated with pre-launch inventory that has not yet received regulatory approval are expensed as research and development expense during Table of Contents the period the costs are incurred.
+Pre-launch inventory costs associated with products that have not yet received regulatory approval are capitalized if there is probable future commercial use and future economic benefit.
+If future commercial use and future economic benefit are not considered probable, then costs associated with prelaunch inventory that has not yet received regulatory approval are expensed as research and development expense during the period the costs are incurred.
 The determination to capitalize pre-launch inventory is based on the specific facts and circumstances relating to the product.